luevano/luaprovider/cmd/lua-provider-gen/README.md

 # Lua Provider Gen

-A utility tool to generate lua script based on the template
+A utility tool to generate lua script based on templates.

 ## Install